 This is a hot topic in GDPR discussions currently and is largely focused around big multinationals who might have an HQ in Ireland but significant offices in Germany, France etc…

 Most companies would like to deal with one regulator (one-stop-shop) and the GDPR facilitates this.
 There is a lot of discussion around existing EU structures but I want to focus on what a company needs to do if they are creating a legal entity in the EU for the first time.

 It is important to note that if a controller/processor, does not have a company in the EU and appoints a Representative.
 They do not have access to the ‘One Stop Shop’ mechanism.

 The approach outlined in the GDPR is that central administration in the EU is the place where decisions about the purposes and means of the processing of personal data are taken.

 The WP29 working group has given some good guidance on this.
 It is essential for companies to identify precisely where the decisions on processing are taken.
-It is not obligatory but considered important that the DPO (if needed) is located in the same country as the place of main establishment.
+It is not obligatory but considered important that the DPO (if needed) is located in the same country as the place of the main establishment.

 Factors that Determine Main Establishment

-The Data Controller/Processor itself identifies where its place of main establishment is.
+The Data Controller/Processor itself identifies where its place of the main establishment is.
 This can be challenged by the respective supervisory authority.

 Factors that help determine a companies place of main establishment: